Pelvic Floor & Your Core: 6 Things Every Woman Must Know

 When it comes time to deliver, your pelvic floor muscles also have to stretch to make room for your baby.
 But their stretching isn’t done slowly over a course of 9 months.
 They stretch, and often tear in just a matter of hours as your body prepares for childbirth.

 In many cases, pelvic floor muscles do not automatically rebound after childbirth.
-To prepare for delivery and help you recover faster, you need to strengthen them through kegel exercises, comprised of repeated contraction of your pelvic floor muscles, as well as other exercises like squats and bridges that engage your core as well as pelvic floor.
+To prepare for delivery and help you recover faster, you need to strengthen them through kegel exercises, comprised of repeated contraction of your pelvic floor muscles, as well as other exercises like squats and bridges that engage your core as well as the pelvic floor.

 3. Weak Pelvic Floor Muscles Cause Serious Issues

 Although many women fall into the trap of thinking that it’s normal to leak urine while laughing, sneezing or coughing, this is NOT normal, and it’s a sign of a serious issue.
 After pregnancy, weakened pelvic floor muscles often cause Urinary Stress Incontinence.
-Signs of this issue include accidental release of urine while laughing, sneezing or coughing.
+Signs of this issue include accidental release of urine while laughing, sneezing, or coughing.
 Weak pelvic floor muscles can also contribute to uterine or bladder prolapse, which is a very serious condition where one or both organs drop down and sag into the vaginal wall.
 Unless you adequately strengthen your pelvic floor muscles after childbirth, these types of problems will worsen with subsequent vaginal deliveries, weight gain, and aging.

 4. You CAN Strengthen Your Pelvic Floor

 Pelvic floor muscles are no different than any other muscle on your body.
 When your pelvic floor muscles are well conditioned, they have greater flexibility than they would if they were weak.
-Muscle weakness and atrophy decreases flexibility in your pelvic floor just as as it would any other muscle.
+Muscle weakness and atrophy decrease flexibility in your pelvic floor just as they would any other muscle.
 If you fail to strengthen your pelvic floor, you greatly increase your risks for the problems mentioned above.
 It’s important for all women who are pregnant or postpartum to be consistent with pelvic floor strengthening through a program that’s designed to prevent weakness and protect these important muscles.
 In addition to kegel exercises (see below), women should engage in core and pelvic floor strengthening that involves full body movements to retrain these areas.
-(Check out my 12 week Mum Tummy Rehab program designed to strengthen both your core AND your pelvic floor!)

 5. Kegel Exercises Can Help after Childbirth

 As mentioned above, you CAN strengthen your pelvic floor.
 Kegel exercises alone are generally not enough, and should be combined with other exercises designed to strengthen the core and pelvic floor.
 Kegel exercises can still be helpful in increasing blood flow to the pelvic floor and helping to speed healing after childbirth.
-Proper starting position for kegel exercises include any comfortable position that isolates your pelvic floor muscles from the inner thigh and buttocks muscles.
+The proper starting position for kegel exercises includes any comfortable position that isolates your pelvic floor muscles from the inner thigh and buttocks muscles.
 It’s best to avoid doing kegel exercises while crossing your thighs, or while standing, as this also engages the large muscles of the hips and thighs and does not isolate the pelvic floor.
-Try doing your kegel exercises while sitting, lying on your side, or on lying your back with your knees bent.
+Try doing your kegel exercises while sitting, lying on your side, or lying on your back with your knees bent.

 How to Perform Kegel Exercises Properly:

-- Squeeze the anal sphincter (not your butt cheeks) as tightly as possible, then squeeze the vaginal sphincter as tightly as possible.
+• Squeeze the anal sphincter (not your butt cheeks) as tightly as possible, then squeeze the vaginal sphincter as tightly as possible.

-- Slowly increase the intensity of your squeeze.
+• Slowly increase the intensity of your squeeze.
 Imagine an elevator rising up higher and higher as you intensify your effort.

-- Hold the contraction as tightly as you can for five or six seconds – no more than 10 seconds.
+• Hold the contraction as tightly as you can for five or six seconds – no more than 10 seconds.

-- Completely relax your effort, allowing your muscles to soften.
+• Completely relax your effort, allowing your muscles to soften.

-- Rest and repeat 10 times.
+• Rest and repeat 10 times.

 6. Connection to Your Core